Jeff Johnston - biography

 Born and raised in a musical family in St. John's, Newfoundland, Johnston's father is a retired big band pianist and church organist.
 His brother is a professional musician and piano teacher.
 Johnston says "There was always music in my house all day long from the time we woke up in the morning.
 If it wasn't a record playing, someone, somewhere was playing the piano or a guitar".

 Johnston went on to study piano and composition in New York City with renowned pianist and composer Richard Beirach.
-More recently he studied cinematic orchestration techniques with Hollywood orchestrator Milton Nelson (Batman: Arkham Origins) and studied orchestral mixing online with Jake Jackson (Lord of the Rings, The Hunger Games).
+More recently he studied cinematic orchestration techniques at Thinkspace Education with Hollywood orchestrator Milton Nelson (Batman: Arkham Origins).

 His first forays into film music included his work on the award winning National Film Board documentary When Women Kill directed by Barbara Doran.
 The dark subject matter revealed Johnston's eclectic abilities as a composer.
 It also established a long term relationship with the NFB and Johnston has gone on to score several more of their films, including feature documentaries, docu-dramas and animations.